Bushcraft for kids is a great way to help children connect with nature in a productive way.

 They blend nature skills, gaming principles, real tools, and technology, their holiday camps are imaginative, fast-paced, and challenging!
 Their team of specialist facilitators may be artists, makers, bushcraft experts, filmmakers, Forest School leaders, or scientists.
 They all share our passion for helping children connect with nature in a modern and exciting way.

-If you have enjoyed learning about bushcraft for kids why not have a look at some of our suggested forest school activities we have picked out.
+If you have enjoyed learning about bushcraft for kids why not learn more about forest schools here.